Applying for our courses is as easy as completing the application form and having a preliminary interview. Applications are now open.

 The Course Handbook

-For detailed information about the School, our courses and units, please download the full 2017 Handbook (1.9MB PDF).
-The Handbook also gives you a complete guide to essay-writing, to important policies and procedures (such as our studend Code of Conduct) and contact details.
+For detailed information about Trinity College Theological School, and our courses and units, please download the full 2020 Handbook (3.7MB PDF).
+The handbook also gives you a complete guide to essay-writing, important policies and procedures (such as our student Code of Conduct), and contact details.
 Most information is also found on this website.
 A printed copy is available by contacting the Theological School office (firstname.lastname@example.org).

-The 2017 timetable (70KB PDF) is now available.
-Please visit the Units page to see descriptions of each of the subjects being offered in 2017.
+The 2020 timetable (98KB PDF) is now available (but is subject to change).
+Please visit the Units page to see descriptions of each of the subjects being offered in 2020.

-- Friday 24 February – TCTS ORIENTATION DAY (all students)
+- Friday 21 February – TCTS ORIENTATION SESSION (all students)

-- Monday 26 to Friday 30 June – Intensive Units
+- Monday 13 to Friday 17 July – Winter Intensive Week

-- Saturday 23 Sepetmber to Sunday 8 October – Non-teaching period
+- Saturday 19 September to Sunday 4 October – Non-teaching period

 Assignment Extension Forms